ThrillStays

 Updated for 2026 — Accurate as of February 2026.

 Ski touring is the purest form of skiing.
-You climb mountains under your own power, using skins attached to the base of your skis for grip on the ascent, and then you ski down through untracked powder on terrain that no chairlift can reach.
-There are no lift lines, no groomed runs, no crowds.
+You climb mountains under your own power, using skins attached to the base of your skis for grip on the ascent, then ski down through untracked powder on terrain that no chairlift can reach.
+No lift lines, no groomed runs, no crowds.
 Just you, the mountain, and the silence of the backcountry broken only by your breathing on the way up and the hiss of snow on the way down.

 But ski touring also carries risks that resort skiing does not.
 Avalanches kill approximately 150 people worldwide each year, and the majority of those victims are backcountry skiers and snowboarders.
+In February 2026, an avalanche struck a guided backcountry ski tour in the western US, a reminder that conditions can turn fast even on guided outings.
 The backcountry is unpatrolled, unmarked, and unforgiving.
-This guide will help you understand what ski touring involves, what gear you need, how to stay safe, and where to take your first tours.
+This guide will help you understand what ski touring involves, what gear you need, how to stay safe, and where to start.

 Ski touring (also called alpine touring, randonnee, or AT skiing) uses specialized equipment that allows you to switch between climbing mode and skiing mode.
-In climbing mode, adhesive skins attached to the base of your skis provide grip on snow, allowing you to walk uphill on skis.
-Your bindings release at the heel, allowing a natural walking stride.
+In climbing mode, adhesive skins attached to the base of your skis provide grip on snow, allowing you to walk uphill.
+Your bindings release at the heel for a natural walking stride.
 In skiing mode, you remove the skins, lock the heel binding, and ski downhill like normal alpine skiing.

 The typical ski tour involves:

-Transition at the summit (10-15 minutes): Removing skins, locking bindings into downhill mode, putting on extra layers for the descent.
+2. Transition at the summit (10-15 minutes): Removing skins, locking bindings into downhill mode, adding an extra layer for the descent.

-Skiing down (20-60 minutes): Skiing the descent through untracked snow.
+3. Skiing down (20-60 minutes): Skiing through untracked snow.
 This is the payoff for the climb.

 The uphill-to-downhill ratio is typically 3:1 or 4:1 in time.
 You earn every turn.